Q: You have disabled comments on this site. How can I ask a question?

 Q: “How can I tell if a marked site is a serious concern?”

 A: All site markings are the responsibility of users whose anonymity is protected by this software.
-There is no way for anyone to check the veracity of marked sites beyond living in and understanding your own neighborhood, and using your experience there to determine if a mark makes sense or not.
-For example, if somebody has marked a site as under the category “Possible prohibited persons” with the message “They are n!&&**s.
-And guns r bad dood.” (edited to remove racial epithet, a real mark!), then you should be able to deploy basic common sense to determine that this is probably a fake mark by an angry anti-gun-safety type.
-(Not to mention, a probable racist…) But if the category is “Guns and unsupervised children” and the message is “My child’s friend talked about his Dad’s unlocked handgun”, then you might draw an entirely different conclusion about the site.
+There is no way for anyone to check the veracity of marked sites beyond living in and understanding your own neighborhood where marks might be found.
+Use your experience to determine if a mark makes sense or not.
+For example, if somebody has marked a site as under the category “frequent unlawful discharge” with the message “They are n!&&**s.
+And guns r bad dood.” (edited to remove racial epithet, this was a real mark placed by racist joker), then you should be able to deploy basic common sense to determine that this is probably a fake mark by an angry anti-gun-safety type.
+But if the category is “unlocked/loaded/unsafe storage” and the message is “My child was shown an unlocked handgun by his playmate”, then you may or may not draw an entirely different conclusion about the site.
 Please see the gun marking guide for more useful tips!

 Q: “I downloaded your App and I was enjoying it, but I just accidentally marked my own home… How do you unmark a location?”